hanabi/hanabi.github.io/docs/level-1.md

 ---

 - Level 1 strategies can be learned with no games of Hanabi played.
 You can either learn them before you play your first game or after you play a few games to learn the basic mechanics.
-- This stuff is mostly a repeat of the [beginner's guide](beginner.md), but we go into a bit more detail.
+- This stuff is mostly a repeat of the [beginner's guide](beginner.md), but we go into a bit more detail here.

 <br />